wesimon01/RootCommute/README.txt

 Configuration: Release|Any CPU
 Target Framework: netcoreapp2.2
 Deployment Mode: Framework Dependent
-Target Runtime: win-x64
+Target Runtime: Portable
 Target Location : This can be whatever you want

 Click the "Publish" button after configuring options.

 Navigate to the target location where the app was published.
-Open a command line in the target directory and type "Root.exe input.txt" into the command line.
+Open a command line in the target directory and type "dotnet Root.dll input.txt" into the command line.
 The app should run, producing a Report folder in the the target directory containing the report (report.txt).

 The tests inside the RootTest project can be verified by right-clicking on the project icon in solution